radicle-dev/radicle-upstream/app/README.md

 # App

-A frontend written in JavaScript using Svelte and Electron.
+A UI written in JavaScript using Svelte and Electron.

 ## Development